n-j-91/assignment-solution/README.md

    > Hints:
    >
    > - Locate the test_upload_file pytest method in app-receiver/tests/test_controller.py module.
-   > - Consider test_upload_file to be correct.
+   > - test_upload_file method is correct and requires no changes.
-   > - Implement this upload_file method in a way that pytest for test_upload_file passes.
+   > - Implement upload_file method in a way that pytest for test_upload_file passes.

 3. There are some missing directives in _./app-receiver/Dockerfile_.
    Identify and add these missing statements to the Dockerfile so that it can be